vrevelina/work/README.md

 Pulls data from Google Trends.
 Google Trends does not have an official API at the time of writing, I used [pytrends](https://pypi.org/project/pytrends/) to request the Google Trends data.

 ## QueryReport
 Class I created to create CSV reports from data queried from AWS Athena databases.
-The implementation of this class includes sending the report into a sharepoint folder.
+The implementation of this class includes sending the report into a SharePoint folder.